gdatcu/hyre/README.md

 [ **English** | [Română](#hyre-română) ]

-**Hyre** is a modern "Portfolio Builder" tool specifically designed for developers[cite: 1, 3].
-It generates a high-performance static portfolio based on a **Bento Grid** design, ready to be exported and hosted instantly[cite: 4, 24].
+**Hyre** is a modern "Portfolio Builder" tool specifically designed for developers.
+It generates a high-performance static portfolio based on a **Bento Grid** design, ready to be exported and hosted instantly.

 ---

 ## ✨ Main Features

 ### 🛠️ Hyre Dashboard (Live Editor)
-- **Visual Customization:** Change the logo (text or image), accent colors, and background in real-time[cite: 7, 8, 10].
+- **Visual Customization:** Change the logo (text or image), accent colors, and background in real-time.
 - **Reordering System:** Choose the order of sections (Projects, Experience, Tech) to highlight your strengths.
-- **Google Fonts Integration:** Select your desired font from a curated list for a modern look[cite: 12].
+- **Google Fonts Integration:** Select your desired font from a curated list for a modern look.
 - **Multilingual Support:** Interface and output support for both English and Romanian.

 ### 🔍 SEO & Social Preview (LinkedIn Ready)
-- **Meta Tags:** Configure Title and Description for optimal indexing in Google[cite: 14, 15].
+- **Meta Tags:** Configure Title and Description for optimal indexing in Google.
-- **Open Graph (OG) Image:** Upload a preview image that will automatically appear when you share the link on LinkedIn or X[cite: 16].
+- **Open Graph (OG) Image:** Upload a preview image that will automatically appear when you share the link on LinkedIn or X.
-- **Custom Favicon:** Personalize the browser tab icon for complete branding[cite: 17].
+- **Custom Favicon:** Personalize the browser tab icon for complete branding.
 - **SEO Validation:** Real-time feedback on optimal title and description length.

 ### 💎 Premium UX & UI